yogurt-foundation/yogurt-css-documentation/docs/interactivity/resize.md

 ## Resize

-Utilities for manipulating how an element can be resized.
+Utilities for sets whether an element is resizable, along with direction.

 ### Class